reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 - **Simplifying Code**: Functional programming can reduce boilerplate code and make code more concise, leading to easier maintenance and better readability.

-- **Concurrency and Parallelism**: Functional programming works well with modern multi-core architectures, enabling efficient parallel processing without worrying about shared state or side effects.
+- **Concurrency and Parallelism**: Functional programming works well with modern multicore architectures, enabling efficient parallel processing without worrying about shared state or side effects.

 - **Expressiveness and Flexibility**: By embracing functional interfaces and lambda expressions, Java gained a more expressive syntax, allowing us to write flexible and adaptable code.

 Functional programming in Java revolves around several key concepts and idioms:

-- **Lambda Expressions**: These are compact functions that can be used wherever a functional interface is expected.
+- **Lambda Expressions**: Use these compact functions wherever we need to provide a functional interface.
 They help reduce boilerplate code.

 - **Functional Interfaces**: These are interfaces with a single abstract method, making us perfect for lambda expressions and method references.
 Common examples include `Predicate`, `Function`, `Consumer`, `Supplier`, and `Operator`.